fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 - BaseTest - The parent class for all test classes in the framework.
 Uses the TestExecutionSubject to extend its test execution capabilities via test method/class level defined attributes and concrete observers.

+#### Observer Design Pattern Implementation
+With our implementation, we will provide an easy way for automation engineers to add additional logic to the current test execution via class/test level attributes.
+For example, start and reuse the browser if the previous test hasn't failed.

+Here is one way to implement a typical or classic Observer pattern implementation However, there are other types of implementations through Events and Delegates.

+The Subject is the object that contains the state and controls it.
+So, there is only one subject with a state.
+The observers, on the other hand, use the state, even though they don’t own it.
+There are many observers, and they rely on the Subject to tell them when its state changes.
+So, there is a relationship between the one Subject and the many observers.
+Why not first look at the ISubject interface?